BMW i3 review - Engines, performance and drive

 Used car tests

 In fact, the i3s still weighs a fairly heavy 1,290kg and the combination of a tall body and a high driving position means the car doesn’t feel particularly nimble.

 The i3 is powered by an electric motor with 168bhp in the standard car or 181bhp in the i3s.
 This is connected to the back axle via a single-speed fixed-ratio transmission and uses a liquid-cooled lithium-ion battery.
 The i3 is very neatly packaged.
 The battery is integrated into the rear cabin floor, while the motor takes up one half of the space under the boot floor.

-With its powerful electric motor and lightweight 1,270kg carbon fibre structure, the BMW i3 is surprisingly fast, too.
-Thanks to the electric motor’s instant torque, acceleration is rapid, and it manages a 0-60mph time of 7.3 seconds.
+With its powerful electric motor and carbon fibre structure preventing the weight from ballooning even further, the BMW i3 is surprisingly fast, too.
+Thanks to the electric motor’s instant torque, acceleration is rapid, and it manages a 0-62mph time of 7.3 seconds.
 This drops to 6.9 seconds in the more powerful i3s, while top speed increases from 93mph to 99mph.

 The sportier i3s has a new, more responsive traction control system that means less of its extra power is wasted in wheelspin.
 The initial hit of torque rockets the i3 away, but the acceleration subsides as the speed rises, so next you notice the wind noise around the doors.

 In both cars, the regenerative braking is nicely judged, so you quickly get used to driving using just one pedal, coming on and off the accelerator to adjust your speed.